Abandoned vehicles have a negative effect on the quality of the local environment as they:

 District councils are responsible for investigating complaints concerning abandoned vehicles, and these are dealt with by their Environmental Health Departments under the Pollution Control and Local Government (Northern Ireland) Order 1978, which stipulates provisions for the removal and proper disposal of abandoned vehicles.
 The council has the power to prosecute persons who abandon vehicles.

-Since April 2005, the collection and disposal of such vehicles has been carried out on a regional basis, with councils continuing to be responsible for investigations and notifications.
+The collection and disposal of such vehicles has been carried out on a regional basis, with councils continuing to be responsible for investigations and notifications.

 Where abandoned motor vehicles have been identified, they are removed for disposal under a seven-day notice procedure.